GenevieveAriella/AndroidAppFall2021/README.md

 #This is Maggie's and Blue's android project.

-Inatructions to opne app in West Hall: Check out test_rebuild
+Instructions to open app in West Hall: Check out test_rebuild